Morlock52/M2/plan.md

    - Hooks for Cloudflare Tunnel routes and auth proxy.
 5. **Export actions** to copy or download the Compose and `.env` previews.
 6. **Runbook snippets** summarizing the docker commands to execute.
+7. **Quality-of-life helpers** adopted from community feedback:
+   - Quick-start template gallery highlighting stacks popular on social media.
+   - Popover insights for every form input so users see the “why” straight from Nov 25, 2024 community threads.
+   - A progress ring + AI assistant to keep users oriented without leaving the page.
+   - A Playwright smoke test (`npm run test:e2e`) that loads the template gallery and AI assistant so regressions can gate pull requests.

 ## UX Notes
 - The generator should stay readable on mobile and desktop.